zulfadz/the-plain/_posts/2022-05-28-finite-difference.md

 ---

 Many physical phenomena can be described by partial differential equations.
-But these partial derivatives generally cannot be solved analytically.
+But these derivatives generally cannot be solved analytically.
 A numerical method called finite-difference method is often used to circumvent the need for analytical solution.

 In this method, the phenomenon of interest is discretized using evenly-spaced grid points.
 Divide the interval $$[a,b]$$ into $$n$$ evenly-spaced subintervals of length $$dx$$.